kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson3_Using_APPLY.md

     ORDER BY o.TotalAmount DESC
 ) high_value_orders
 WHERE c.IsActive = 1
-  AND c.Country IN ('USA', 'Canada', 'UK')  -- Filter customers early AND EXISTS (
+  AND c.CountryID IN ('USA', 'Canada', 'UK')  -- Filter customers early AND EXISTS (
       SELECT 1
       FROM Orders o